antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 ## Challenges

-It was necessary to first familarize myself with C# and .NET, and then my work included:
+It was necessary to first familiarize myself with C# and .NET, and then my work included:
-- use `Span<T>` in the base-layer implementation of CPU math operations in C# (if `Span<T>` is unfamilar to you, there is a great overview [here](https://msdn.microsoft.com/en-us/magazine/mt814808.aspx))
+- use `Span<T>` in the base-layer implementation of CPU math operations in C#.
+If you're unfamiliar with `Span<T>`, see this great MSDN magazine article [C# - All About Span: Exploring a New .NET Mainstay].(https://msdn.microsoft.com/magazine/mt814808.aspx) and [the documentation](https://docs.microsoft.com/dotnet/api/system.span-1).
-- enable switching between AVX, SSE, and software implementations depending on availability
+- enable switching between AVX, SSE, and software implementations depending on availability.
 - correctly handle pointers in the managed code, and remove alignment assumptions made by some of the existing code
-- use Multitargeting to allow ML.NET continued to function on platforms that don't have .NET Hardware Intrinsics APIs.
+- use multitargeting to allow ML.NET continued to function on platforms that don't have .NET Hardware Intrinsics APIs.

 ## Multi-targeting

 .NET Hardware Intrinsics will ship in .NET Core 3.0, which is currently in development.
 ML.NET also needs to run on .NET Standard 2.0 compliant platforms - such as .NET Framework 4.7.2 and .NET Core 2.1.
-In order to support both I chose to use [multitargeting](https://docs.microsoft.com/en-us/dotnet/core/porting/project-structure#replace-existing-projects-with-a-multi-targeted-net-core-project) to create a single `.csproj` file that targets both .NET Standard 2.0 and .NET Core 3.0.
+In order to support both I chose to use [multitargeting](https://docs.microsoft.com/dotnet/core/porting/project-structure#replace-existing-projects-with-a-multi-targeted-net-core-project) to create a single `.csproj` file that targets both .NET Standard 2.0 and .NET Core 3.0.
-1. On **.NET Standard 2.0**, the system will use the original native implementation with SSE (Streaming SIMD Extensions) hardware intrinsics, while
+1. On **.NET Standard 2.0**, the system will use the original native implementation with SSE hardware intrinsics
 2. On **.NET Core App 3.0**, the system will use the new managed implementation with AVX hardware intrinsics.

-## What is Vectorization, and what are SSE and AVX?

-Vectorization is a name used for applying the same operation to multiple elements of an array simultaneously.
-On the x86/x64 platform, vectorization can be achieved by using SIMD (single-instruction, multi-data) CPU instructions to operate on array-like objects.

-SSE (Streaming SIMD Extensions) and AVX (Advanced Vector Extensions) are  then names for SIMD instruction set extensions to the x86 architecture.
-SSE has been available for a long time: the CoreCLR underlying .NET Core requires x86 platforms support at least the SSE2 instruction set.
-AVX is an extension to SSE that is now broadly available.
-Its key advantage is that it can handle 8 consecutive 32-bit elements in memory in one instruction, twice as much as SSE can.

-ARM based CPU's do offer a similar range of intrinsics but they are not yet supported on .NET Core (although work is [in progress](https://github.com/dotnet/corefx/issues/26179)).
-Therefore I included software fallbacks for the case when neither AVX and SSE are available.
-The JIT makes it possible to do this fallback in a very efficient way.
-When .NET Core does expose ARM intrinsics, the code could exploit them at which point the a software fallback would rarely if ever be needed.

 ## As the code was originally